 The New York State Office of Mental Health put on a fabulous “show” at the Willard State Hospital Cemetery on Saturday, May 16, 2015, by allowing ONE man, Lawrence Mocha, an inmate and hospital grave digger, who died 47 years ago, to be remembered with a beautiful ceremony that included a plaque displaying HIS NAME, DATE OF BIRTH, DATE OF DEATH, AND LOCATION OF GRAVE!
 OH MY GOD!
 IS HELL FREEZING OVER?

 Mr. Mocha was ONE OUT OF 5,776 buried at this cemetery.
-This wonderful ceremony came to fruition by the tireless work of Colleen Spellecy, founder of the Willard Cemetery Memorial Project.
+This ceremony was hosted by the Willard Cemetery Memorial Project.
 The only reason that the OMH let this ceremony take place was because they were humiliated by an article published in The New York Times by journalist, Dan Barry.
 Why wasn’t Mr. Barry fined $10,000 by the OMH as they so often threaten?
 Might they be afraid of The Times and its readership of 1 million people a day?

 It has been my belief that the New York State Legislature should pass into law two bills: